eajitesh/Reporting-Solution-on-AWS/README.md

 * Schedule containerized ETL jobs using cloud services
 * Reporting application that exposes reporting data through REST APIs

+## Spring Batch/Spring Data and Docker for Containerized ETL Jobs

+Following technologies are used to create containerized ETL jobs:

+* Spring Batch for Batch jobs
+* Spring Data for interacting with data sources such as MongoDB, ElasticSearch (ES), MySQL etc.
+* Docker containers for containerizing ETL jobs

 ## AWS Services for Reporting Database

 Following could be different AWS services which can be used for storing reporting data: